bitmartexchange/api-docs/api-24h-volume.md

-API for 24h volume
-You can only access the API one time every minute
+API for 24h volume, You can only access the API one time every 60s

 ##### Request method